vtog/labGuides/source/ocp/openshift-day2.rst

 Created the following for loops to create, delete, and check several bonded vlan interfaces.

-.. note:: Should be able to handle this with nmstate today.
+.. note:: Should be able to handle this with nmstate today (see example below).
    At the time, v4.12, it was defaulting to the wrong vlan flag "0" and nmstate could not change the setting.
 Manually building the vlans was the only option.

 .. code-block:: bash